mana-ethereum/mana/README.md

 In the current Ethereum ecosystem, a majority of active nodes on the network are Geth or Parity nodes.
 Mana-Ethereum provides an additional open-source alternative.
 Our aim is to create an open, well-documented implementation that closely matches the protocols described in the [Ethereum yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf).

 Mana-Ethereum is currently in development.
+See the [Project Status](#project-status) for more information.

 # Dependencies